 Jonathan and his five colleagues supplied phone intercepts, text messages, voice mail, e-mails and computer files as well as the human intelligence to reporters and TV crews of the International group on anybody of interest.
 From Prime Ministers to murder victims, if it was in an electronic form or on the airwaves and they wanted it, they had everything they needed at their disposal right here in these rooms to gather it.
 For several years, they built this capability with state of the art equipment and employed the best in the business to run it.

-Then two years ago official complaints were made by Buckingham Palace.
-It was claimed stories containing private conversations between Prince William and his girlfriend and between him and his brother Prince Harry had been published by the International.
+Then, two years ago, official complaints were made by Buckingham Palace.
+It was claimed that stories containing private conversations between Prince William and his girlfriend, and between him and his brother Prince Harry, had been published by the International.
 The content of these conversations could only have been known through the interception of their texts.
 The police had no choice but to investigate these claims.
 So far only one reporter had been charged and convicted, but that was about to change.

 The police investigations revealed the editor at the royal desk had intercepted these messages with the help of a private investigator; both were prosecuted and eventually jailed.
 Or that was the official story.
 In truth, the information had been supplied by Jonathan and his group.
 The private investigator had been implicated by Jonathan hacking into his computer and planting incriminating evidence for the police to find.
 Both the editor and the investigator were paid handsomely by Dandelion for their silence.

-Jonathan was aware of the investigations and that the committee appointed by the Prime Minister would soon be calling the owner of the International Group, Dandelion, or Dandy as they all called him behind his back, to testify.
-Naturally, Dandelion also was aware and decided it would be wise to cover the tracks.
+Jonathan was aware of the investigations, and that the committee appointed by the Prime Minister would soon be calling the owner of the International Group, Dandelion, or Dandy as they all called him behind his back, to testify.
+Naturally, Dandelion was also aware of this, and decided it would be wise to cover the tracks.

-The members of the Surveillance Group where given exceedingly generous bonuses, told their services were no longer required, and they had two weeks to get out of the building.
-That was nearly two weeks ago, and today they were packing up the last of their equipment.
+The members of the Surveillance Group were given exceedingly generous bonuses, told their services were no longer required, and that they had two weeks to get out of the building.
+This was nearly two weeks ago, and today they were packing up the last of their equipment.

 The fact that Dandelion wanted to distance himself from their operation came as no surprise to Jonathan.
 He had always suspected that there was a finite time limit on how long they could remain secreted away within a news group before drawing attention to themselves.
-But more importantly, he had for some time wanted to expand their enterprise and herein came the opportunity.
-Thus far whilst based at the International he had unable to do that, other than his single very private group of clients, and this was the perfect opportunity.
-He had already acquired the premises that they needed; all their equipment was being packed away ready to be moved through a series of cut-outs, so it couldn’t be traced.
+But more importantly, he had for some time wanted to expand their enterprise, and herein came the opportunity.
+Thus far, whilst based at the International, he had been unable to do that for other than his single very private group of clients, and this was the perfect opportunity.
+He had already acquired the premises that they needed; all their equipment was being packed away, ready to be moved through a series of cut-outs so it couldn’t be traced.
 It would be installed not five miles away from the present location.